yuanwang04/YouthVisualizer/README.md

  ![fig_5_forth_layer](./imgs/fig_5_forth_layer.png)

 The output of this layer is chopped to the first 64 channels.
-There are a few output that very interest to point out.
+There are a few output that very interesting to point out.

 Output 2, 9 both have a significant focus on the hair and upper-head.
 This could be suggesting some baldness recognition or hair recognition.
 This feature is, by our common assumption, associated with the youngness of a face.